Cryptocoryne nurii var. raubensis 'Rosen Maiden'

 Please wait a few minutes

-The "Raub nurii" is a splendid water trumpet that has low requirements.
-The plant was scientifically described as a variety in 2013 and named after the district of Raub in the Malaysian state of Pahang.
-Cryptocoryne nurii var. raubensis occurs in shallow rivers and streams with sand and gravel over limestone bedrock, in the same area as the well-known Cryptocoryne affinis.
-The type variety C. nurii var. nurii, on the other hand, originates from soft, acidic, low-lime waters, e.g. peat swamp forests, and is clearly more demanding in cultivation.
+The "Raub nurii" is a splendid water trumpet with low requirements.
+It is often just called Cryptocoryne nurii in the trade, e.g. by Tropica, but differs from typical C. nurii.
+It was described in 2013 as Cryptocoryne nurii var. raubensis, named after the district of Raub in the Malaysian state of Pahang.
+In nature, this variety occurs in rivers and streams with sand and gravel over limestone, in the same area as the well-known Cryptocoryne affinis.
+The type variety, Cryptocoryne nurii var. nurii, on the other hand, originates from soft, acidic, low-lime waters, e.g. peat swamp forests, and is clearly more demanding in cultivation.

 The ovate-lanceolate submerged leaves of C. nurii var. raubensis have a striking pattern: light, whitish to pinkish midrib and lateral veins on an olive green to reddish brown ground as well as dark transverse stripes.
 In cultivation there are several forms with slight differences; in 'Rosen Maiden' or 'Rozen Maiden' the longitudinal veins have stronger pink tones.
 The emersed leaves are usually broader ovate and rather inconspicuous green.
 The plant forms a flat, spreading rosette of leaves, about 20 - 30 cm wide and 10 cm high, as well as underground runners.
 Typical for var. raubensis are submerged inflorescences with an elongated stem (peduncle).
 In nature, this allows the spathe to reach the water surface and pollinating insects to reach the flowers on the spadix inside.